Why Merchants Use DynoWeb

 How it gets fixed

-The result is a mobile experience shaped around how shoppers actually use their phones, not how the theme looked in design review.
+The merchant ships the changes themselves — confidently, because every step is spelled out — and the store's mobile experience starts matching how shoppers actually use their phones, not how the theme looked in design review.

 Use Case 04DynoWeb